bitcolorine/Je-suis-eclectique/_posts/2014-09-26-on-self-coercion.md

 Do you coerce yourself?
 Is it healthy?
 What are the consequences of self-coercion?

 If I coerce myself, usually I end up feeling like I didn't do anything.
-The thing I made myself do, doesn't count much, it counts that I checked it off, while if I manage to ease myself into thinking I should do at least a little, I wind up doing the full stretch and sometimes more.
+The thing I made myself do doesn't count much, it only counts because I checked it off, while if I manage to ease myself into thinking I should do at least a little, I wind up doing the full stretch and sometimes more.

-Conclusion, don't coerce yourself, don't punish yourself because the checkmark on the to-do list isn't what counts.
+Conclusion, don't coerce yourself, gently approach the task and begin something.
+The checkmark on the to-do list isn't what counts.

 What counts is being happy for a piece that didn't exist before.